Amend or Update an Application

 An application can be amended as long as all the respondents and the Residential Tenancy Branch receive copies of a Request to Amend an Application for Dispute Resolution and all supporting evidence not less than 14 days before the dispute resolution hearing.

 An applicant needs to:

 - Complete a Request to Amend an Application for Dispute Resolution:

-- File the completed Request to Amend an Application for Dispute Resolution form and any supporting evidence through the Dispute Access Site, or in person at the Residential Tenancy Branch directly or through a Service BC office.
+- Submit the completed Request to Amend an Application for Dispute Resolution form and any supporting evidence through the Dispute Access Site, or in person at the Residential Tenancy Branch directly or a Service BC office that accepts RTB forms.

 - Provide each respondent with copies of all evidence to support the amendment at the same time as you provide the Request to Amend an Application for Dispute Resolution.
 This must be served in the same manner as an application for dispute resolution.
 Learn more about serving notices for dispute resolution.

 - Be prepared to prove that you served each respondent with the Request to Amend and Application for Dispute Resolution and supporting evidence.

 A request to Amend an Application for Dispute Resolution is not required in circumstances that can reasonably be anticipated, such as when the amount of rent owing has increased.
 In these cases, the application may be amended at the hearing.